Television pilot: Backdoor pilot

-A historically important venue for backdoor pilots has been the anthology series.
-They have variously been used as a place to show work still being actively considered for pickup, and as a venue for completed work already rejected by the network.
-With the decline of anthology series, backdoor pilots have increasingly been seen as episodes of existing series, one-off television films, and miniseries.
-As backdoor pilots have either failed to sell or are awaiting audience reception from its one-time broadcast, networks will not advertise them as pilots, only promoting them as a "special" or "movie".
-It is thus often unclear to initial viewers of backdoor pilots that they are seeing a pilot of any kind, unless they have been privy to knowledgeable media coverage of the piece.

 Put pilot

-A put pilot is a pilot that the network has agreed to air either as a special or series.
-If the network does not air the pilot episode, the network will owe substantial monetary penalties to the studio.
-Generally, this guarantees that the pilot will be picked up by the network.
+A put pilot is a pilot that the network has agreed to broadcast either as a special or series; if it does not, it will have to pay substantial monetary penalties to the studio.
+This usually guarantees that the pilot will be picked up by the network.

 Unsold pilot

-An unsold pilot or "busted pilot" is a produced episode that never broadcasts, not turning into a television series.
+An unsold pilot or "busted pilot" is a produced episode that is never broadcast or made into a television series.
 Variety estimates that only a little over a quarter of all pilots made for American television proceed to the series stage.

 Test run

 Instead of a single pilot episode, an alternative is a test run, a small number of episodes that air as a short-run series with the potential to go into full production if successful.
 This is particularly common among shows that are intended to be stripped (airing five days a week).

 Talk shows occasionally use test runs.
 Metromedia and its successor Fox Corporation were particularly associated with using test runs for talk shows, with examples including The Wendy Williams Show, The Huckabee Show (a spin-off of Huckabee that aired for six weeks in summer 2010), the final version of The Jerry Lewis Show, and The Kilborn File, an unsuccessful comeback vehicle for Craig Kilborn.

+In 2021, Fox Alternative Entertainment utilized a test market approach for its new reality talent competition format The Big Deal, producing a season of the series for Irish broadcaster Virgin Media One with the intent to use it as a pitch for Fox and other broadcasters.